The Good Politician: A Heart Meridian Archetype

 Your partner asks you, out of the blue, if you want to move in with them.
 Your heart screams yes, while your mind flatly refuses.
 This disagreement results in some pretty severe anxiety because you aren’t sure what you genuinely want.

 Too Much Joy: Euphoria Imbalance in the Heart

 The euphoria associated with love, joy, pleasure, and other matters of the heart, is a great example of too much of a good thing.
-In Chinese Medicine, inordinate joy stirs up the minister fire, which in turn over stimulates the mind.
+In Chinese Medicine, inordinate joy stirs up the minister’s fire, which in turn over stimulates the mind.
 Disharmony of the heart can disrupt your sleeping schedule.
-If the heart is weak, the overstimulated mind will float, keeping you awake either with dreams of fire, smoke, and mountains.
+If the heart is weak, the overstimulated mind will float, keeping you awake either with dreams of fire, smoke, or mountains.
 When the heart is in excess, you will dream of laughter.